apache/pulsar-client-node/README.md

 [Deb](https://pulsar.apache.org/docs/en/client-libraries-cpp/#deb) or
 [Homebrew packages](https://pulsar.apache.org/docs/en/client-libraries-cpp/#macos).

-(Note: you will need to install the pulsar-client-dev library, not the pulsar-client library.)
+(Note: you will need to install not only the pulsar-client library but also the pulsar-client-dev library)

 Also, this library works only in Node.js 10.x or later because it uses the [node-addon-api](https://github.com/nodejs/node-addon-api) module to wrap the C++ library.